 Central air filtration for HVAC systems to MERV13.

-Classroom cohorts are limited in number to meet social distancing requirements.
+Classroom stable groups and grade level cohorts are limited in number to meet social distancing requirements.

 Student grade cohorts will remain together throughout the day and will not co-mingle with other cohorts.

 Cohorts will have multiple opportunities throughout the day for “outdoor” instruction in our open-air tents.

 Cohorts/stable groups will have separate times for breaks, recess, lunch, and each area will be sanitized after use.

 We will continue to have staggered start and pickup times.
 Pick up areas will be staggered to accommodate social distancing.

 We will have multiple, monitored entry points for students.

 Students will have their temperature checked each morning at drop off.
 Students with temperature of 100.4 or greater will be sent home.